About OER & ZTC

 - Discover online sources of free multimedia and content that are useful in creating your own educational materials

-- Learn more about support at MiraCosta for faculty interested in incorporating OER/ZTC materials into classes
+- Learn more about support at MiraCosta for faculty interested in incorporating OER/ZTC/LTC materials into classes

 MiraCosta Academic Senate resolution in support of Open Educational Resources (2016) and clarification of ZTC and new designation for Low Textbook Cost (LTC) classes (2018)